-Adding to a growing family usually means mom and dad don’t need as many of the “big” baby items, such as strollers, play pens and tummy time toys.
+Adding to a growing family usually means baby's parents don’t need as many of the “big” baby items, such as strollers, play pens and tummy time toys.
 However, while big brother or sister may have plenty to share from their baby days, the new little one will still need diapers, wipes, gift cards and other non-reusable basics.
 That’s when it’s time to transition from baby shower wording to baby sprinkle wording.
-These openers are perfect to pair with a list of things mom and dad specifically need for their new addition.
+These openers are perfect to pair with a list of things seasoned parents specifically need for their new addition.

 Little babies are filled with so much fun!
 We’ve decided to have another one.